flex-development/JIME-P001/packages/core/README.md

 ## Getting Started

-This project houses shared modules and type definitons for Morena's Kustomz design system and storefront.
+This project houses shared modules and type definitons for Morena's Kustomz design system, storefront, and serverless API.

 ## Usage

-1. Add `"@flex-development/kustomzcore": "*"` to your project `dependencies`
+1. Add `"@flex-development/kustomzcore": "*"` to your package `dependencies`

+   This package isn't published, so it can only be installed within this repo.

-2. Run `yarn` to re-install project dependencies
+2. Run `yarn` from the project root to re-install project dependencies